HadalyVillasclaras/kodu_web/README.md

-# KODUQ
+# KODUC
 ! [work in progress]

-Koduq is a Front-end web application that simulates a platform that offers long-term retreats in sustainable homes, ensuring guests have a zero environmental footprint during their stay.
+Koduc is a Front-end web application that simulates a platform that offers long-term retreats in sustainable homes, ensuring guests have a zero environmental footprint during their stay.

 ### Technologies & libs
 - TypeScript